ArtrixTech/DynaGammy/README.md

 #### Gentoo

-On Gentoo-based distros, Gammy is included in GURU Gentoo overlay.
+On Gentoo-based distros, Gammy is included in GURU Gentoo overlay:
 ```bash
 # emerge the tool to enable the overlay
 sudo emerge -av app-eselect/eselect-repository